SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.4/Web_apps_Feature_Release_10.4.1.md

   1. In the user menu, select *Duplicate*.

   > [!NOTE]
-  > If you are only allowed to duplicate an older version of an app if you have permission to edit the app in question.
+  > You are only allowed to duplicate an older version of an app if you have permission to edit the app in question.

 #### Dashboards app & Low-Code Apps: 'Text input' and 'Numeric input' components can now be fed data from other components and from the URL [ID_37736]